jetty/jetty.project/jetty-ee9/jetty-ee9-osgi/test-jetty-ee9-osgi/README.txt

-The unit tests use PaxExam https://ops4j1.jira.com/wiki/spaces/PAXEXAM4/overview to fork a jvm to start an OSGi container (currently eclipse) and deploy the jetty jars as osgi bundles, along with the jetty-osgi infrastructure (like jetty-osgi-boot).
+The unit tests use PaxExam https://ops4j1.jira.com/wiki/spaces/PAXEXAM4/overview to fork a jvm to start an OSGi container (currently eclipse) and deploy the jetty jars as osgi bundles, along with the jetty-ee9-osgi infrastructure (like jetty-ee9-osgi-boot).

 To run all the tests:
    mvn test